AskBunny/Jira-Automation-using-Python/README.md

 - Access token key
 - User key of (Avialable in user profile's web address)
   - Reportee's code (Who runs the code)
-  - Assignee's key (Who complete the task)
+  - Assignee's key (Who completes the task)

 Note: The user will be able to perform actions on the API as per permission level, if for example, user doesn't have  permissions to create new projects in JIRA, he will be not able to do it using the API token too.
 This means that in some cases he will need to ask someone to provide the API token with more access — depends on the integration.